Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Clumping clay litter works best with a cat litter scoop that has tight, consistent slots.
 Smaller openings keep clumps intact and prevent small pieces from falling back into the box.

-A sturdy metal scoop like the iPrimio metal litter scoop works well here because it stays rigid when scraping stuck clumps and keeps everything together as you lift.
-For finer cleanup, a mesh-style scoop like the Apidgrowth metal litter scoop can catch smaller pieces that standard slots sometimes miss.
+A sturdy metal scoop works well here because it stays rigid when scraping stuck clumps and keeps everything together as you lift.
+For finer cleanup, a mesh-style scoop can catch smaller pieces that standard slots sometimes miss.

 Wider slots tend to leave behind smaller pieces, which makes the box feel less clean.
-That’s why tighter spacing makes such a noticeable difference with clumping litter.
+That is why tighter spacing makes such a noticeable difference with clumping litter.

 Pellet and Wood Litter